CANADA FX-DEBT-C$ sinks as equities drop, investors seek safety

 "We're just seeing all the flight to quality right now into the U.S. dollar at the expense of the Canadian dollar."

+The currency at one point fell as low as C$0.9813, its weakest since June 29 and worst intraday performance since March 15, when it tumbled more than 2-1/2 U.S. cents on fears of nuclear catastrophe in Japan.

-Tulk pointed to near-term Canadian dollar support at around C$0.98, near levels last seen at the end of June, but warned the run by investors to safe havens may mean previous assumptions about trading ranges may falter.
+Tulk pointed to near-term Canadian dollar support at around C$0.98, levels last seen at the end of June, but warned the run by investors to safe havens may mean previous assumptions about trading ranges will falter.

 "At this point, you're starting to get a little more concern, just given that we're seeing this momentum take over.
 A lot of those technical support levels may have a smaller role to play," Tulk said.

-Canadian government bond prices were higher on the broad flight to safety mood.
+Canadian government bond prices were higher on the broad flight to safety mood and U.S. two-year Treasury note yields dipped to a record low as recession fears drove investors to the safety of U.S. government debt.
+[US/]

 © Thomson Reuters 2016 All rights reserved.